Demetrio O'Daly: Later years

-O'Dally, while one of the most important Spanish political and military figures of the early 19th century Napoleonic-Constitutional Crisis, is a forgotten and forsaken character in his native island.
+O'Daly, while one of the most important Spanish political and military figures of the early 19th century Napoleonic-Constitutional Crisis, is a forgotten and forsaken character in his native island.
 He is neither remembered, not taught in schools.
-The most that San Juan, his hometown, has done to honor his memory is the naming a third level street in a low-middle class income part of town of, the "Calle Demetrio O'Daly".
+The most that San Juan, his hometown, has done to honor his memory is the naming a third level street in a lower-middle class income part of town of, the "Calle Demetrio O'Daly".